sagarkr1729/Contractive-Hyperspectral-Fusion/README.md

 # Contractive-Hyperspectral-Fusion
-This is code for Our Paper Hyperspectral Fusion
+This repository contains the code for our paper **Hyperspectral Fusion**.

 ## Description
-This code shows basics experiments run for our paper
+This code demonstrates the basic experiments performed for our paper.

 ## Table of Contents
 - [Description](#description)